roncterry/lab_env_tools/README.md

 A standard lab machine image based on openSUSE is provided for developing and running lab environments.
 This lab machine image auto logs in as a regular user named **tux** and is preconfigured for Libvirt/KVM, VirtualBox and Docker VMs/containers to be run as a regular user.
 It also has a number of other extras preconfigured such as additional GNOME Shell extensions and additional scripts for lab machine, lab environment and VM management.
 GNOME is the default desktop environment but XFCE is installed and configured to look similar to the GNOME environment.

-A page contianing the URLs where the Lab machine Image(s) can be downloaded and videos demonstrating the installation of a lab machine and a lab environment onto a labe machine can be found here: https://s3-us-west-2.amazonaws.com/lab-machine-image/files.html
+A page contianing the URLs where the Lab machine Image(s) can be downloaded and videos demonstrating the installation of a lab machine and a lab environment onto a lab machine can be found here: https://s3-us-west-2.amazonaws.com/lab-machine-image/files.html

 There is a document named [README-Live_Image_Options](https://s3-us-west-2.amazonaws.com/lab-machine-image/README-Live_Image_Options.pdf) that covers how to install and use the Lab Machine Image in greater detail.